 The Four (4) Body Types – Shape, Posture, Vertebrae, Muscles, Muscle Mass

-Of course, diet, exercise, and lifestyle (see FORCA Health Score) will account for at least some if not many of these discrepancies, but most certainly not all of them.
+Of course, diet, exercise, and lifestyle will account for at least some of these discrepancies, but most certainly not all of them.
 Fellow One Research’s The Four Body Types research has been working now for nearly two decades to better understand such discrepancies.
-Posture and muscle mass have risen to the forefront as key variables in understanding why body type shape varies so dramatically across so many human bodies.
+Vertebrae (posture) and muscles/muscle mass development (or lack thereof) along with skinny fat (thin fat, cellulite, crepey skin, saggy/loose skin, normal weight obesity) have risen to the forefront as key variables in understanding why body type shape varies so dramatically across so many human bodies.

-Why Calories are Not the Only Important Variable Relative to Body Type Shape & Obesity – Posture and Muscle Mass
+Why Calories are Not the Only Important Variable Relative to Body Type Shape & Obesity – Vertebrae/Posture, Muscle/Mass, Skinny Fat

 The idea that the main fundamental cause of obesity and being overweight/fat is due to an energy imbalance between calories consumed and calories expended, all be it a viable variable in things, just does not add up relative to the whole.
 There are other body type shape variables that are not being given the credence and attention they deserve to help truly understand, wrangle, and overcome the global obesity epidemic.
-Aside from diet, exercise, lifestyle, BMI, and hormones, at least four of those important variables are genetics/DNA, posture (spinal/vertebrae extension), muscle mass, and metabolism.
+Aside from diet, exercise, lifestyle, BMI, and hormones, at least five of those important variables are genetics/DNA, vertebrae/posture, muscles/muscle mass, skinny fat, and metabolism.

-How Genetics/DNA, Metabolism, Posture, and Muscle Mass Affect Weight & Body Type Shape
+How Genetics/DNA, Metabolism, Posture, Skinny Fat, and Muscles/Muscle Mass Affect Weight & Body Type Shape

-A genetically blessed person with a Body Type One, which has all 33 vertebrae fully developed with proper muscle and muscle mass, by default has a more efficient metabolism (both FORMR and FORMA) and symmetrical body shape from day one.
-They have a much lower propensity towards obesity and a much higher tendency to have fully developed muscle mass over the span of their lifetime, with minimal effort.
-This is why Hollywood A-list stars like Halle Berry, Sean Penn, and Elizabeth Hurley have body type shapes that look so fantastically symmetrical and healthy, even well into their 50’s and beyond.
+A genetically blessed person with a Body Type One, which has all 26 (7 cervical, 12 thoracic, 5 lumbar, 1 sacrum, 1 coccyx) vertebrae fully developed with proper muscle and muscle mass, by default has a more efficient metabolism and symmetrical body shape from day one.
+They have a much lower propensity towards skinny fat and obesity and a much higher tendency to have fully developed muscle mass over the span of their lifetime, with minimal effort.
+This is why Body Type One (BT1) Celebrity Hollywood A-list stars like Halle Berry, Sean Penn, and Elizabeth Hurley have such body type shapes, and thus, higher tendencies to look so fantastically symmetrical and healthy, even well into their 50’s and beyond (yes, some do plastic surgery, but not all).

 Body Type, Soul, Star Power, IT Factor